BrandonBurroughs17/SNHU-Portfolio/README.md

 ## Reflection

-My time at SNHU so far has taught me not just how to code, but how to think like a developer.
-In CS 210, I learned how to write efficient, well-documented code and solve problems logically using C++.
-In CS 250, I gained hands-on experience with Agile and Scrum practices, learning the importance of teamwork, iteration, and continuous improvement.
-This portfolio will continue to grow as I complete new courses and build on these foundations toward a career in software engineering.
+My time at SNHU has taught me not just how to code, but how to think like a developer.
+In **CS 210**, I learned how to write efficient, well-structured code and approach problems logically using C++.
+In **CS 250**, I gained hands-on experience with Agile and Scrum, learning the importance of iteration, collaboration, and continuous improvement throughout the development lifecycle.

+**CS 255** strengthened my ability to analyze systems at a higher level.
+Through requirements gathering, UML modeling, and system design documentation, I learned how to break down a business problem, identify user needs, and translate them into a clear technical solution.
+This course helped bridge the gap between understanding *what* software should do and *how* to design it effectively before development begins.

+**CS 319** expanded this foundation by shifting my perspective toward user-centered design.
+Through wireframing, accessibility evaluation, and usability analysis, I saw how interface decisions directly influence clarity, user confidence, and overall product success—whether designing for constrained embedded systems or scalable cloud-based platforms.

+As I continue progressing through the program, this portfolio will grow with new projects, improved techniques, and deeper understanding.
+My goal is to combine thoughtful design with strong technical skill, building software that is functional, intuitive, and meaningful for its users.
+Every course adds a new layer to that vision, and this portfolio reflects my journey toward becoming a well-rounded software engineer.

 ---